 There are several speculations over the statement, “Is ghee healthy or not?”.
-Due to forwarded messages over several apps which have no several backings, our simple home-made ghee is now kept locked inside the shelves.
-Ayurveda practitioners believe that ghee is healthier for the body than plain better.
+Due to forwarded messages over several apps which have no scientific backings, our simple home-made ghee is now kept locked inside the shelves.
+Ayurveda practitioners believe that ghee is healthier for the body than plain butter.
 But there are several scientific studies that can provide enough proof that ghee is a healthy ingredient that incurs several benefits.

 A tablespoon of ghee contains approximately 112 calories.
 The nutritional data of 14 grams or one tablespoon of ghee.

 The nutritional data of ghee shows that there are several benefits associated with eating ghee.
 It is rich in dietary fats which are necessary to digest the vitamins (vitamin A, vitamin D and vitamin K) it contains.
 The fats work by combining with the vitamin molecules to digest.
 This makes it easier for the people with gluten-sensitivity or Crohn’s disease to absorb the nutrients more easily so these can be used.

 Ghee is also rich in short-chain and medium-chain fatty acids which enhances the heart health and lowers insulin resistance.
 There are studies that are suggestive of the fact that these medium-chain fatty acids are more beneficial for the body than the longer chains as these are more digestible and doesn’t get stored as fat.
 This considerably reduces the chances of obesity and obesity-related diseases.

 Ghee also contains butyric acid.
 You might not know that the gut bacteria convert fibers into butyric acid which is used for energy and provides support to the intestinal wall.
 So, when you consume clarified butter or ghee, it contributes to your gut health.
 This will help to prevent various digestive disorders.